PSY1200 – Introduction to developmental psychology

 Schedule, syllabus and examination date

 The course provides an introduction to developmental psychology.
-It focusses on conveying an understanding of key developmental phenomena and theories of typical development in children and adolescents.
+It focuses on conveying an understanding of key developmental phenomena and theories of typical development in children and adolescents.
 Perceptual, cognitive, linguistic, emotional, personality and social development will be discussed, in light of developmental models and developmental studies.
 The phenomena and theories within the various development areas are considered in the light of modern empirical research.